How to Deploy a Symfony Application

 - Removal of any unnecessary files from the

-web/directory to keep your production environment clean;
+public/directory to keep your production environment clean;

 - Clearing of external cache systems (like Memcached or Redis).